When cleaning your home, you can do it in such a way that it will stay cleaner longer and with less effort.

-You can eliminate soap scum build-up by coating your glass shower doors with a rain-repellent product made for car windshields.
-When applied to glass, products like these create an invisible barrier that causes water, oils, and debris (like soap suds) to bead and roll off.
+You can eliminate soap scum buildup by coating your glass shower doors with a rain-repellent product made for car windshields.
+When applied to glass, these products create an invisible barrier that causes water, oils, and debris (like soap suds) to bead and roll off.

 What to do: Find this product anywhere that sells basic auto supplies.
 You’ll know it’s time to reapply when water stops beading on shower doors.
-Keep in mind, windshield rain repellants were made to treat glass, not plastic, so only use on glass door.
+Keep in mind, windshield rain repellents were made to treat glass, not plastic, so only use them on a glass door.

 Another option: Automatic shower cleaners claim to let you clean your shower and tub less frequently — like every 30 days.
 After you finish bathing, the gadget will douse your shower and tub with a cleanser that prevents soap scum buildup while combating mold and mildew.
 You can buy automatic shower cleaners at most big-brand retailers, like Target and Walmart.

 #3 Seal Your Stone Countertops

 Natural stone countertops, including granite and marble, are porous, so if they’re not sealed, liquids like red wine, juice, or soy sauce can stain them.
-A countertop sealer repels stains by causing spills to bead instead of getting absorbed.
+A countertop sealer repels stains by causing spills to bead instead of get absorbed.
 Most countertops are sealed when installed, but the sealant does wear down.

 Shopping for stone countertops?
 Slabs with lots of swirls or veins tend to be more porous, and, therefore harder to keep clean.